Number of children

 We need to know the number of children you have in order to calculate your entitlement to Child Benefit, Child Tax Credit and the Child element of Universal Credit.
 It also helps us work out your bedroom entitlement for calculating help with housing costs.

 In general the rules in benefits and tax credits follow the rules in Child Benefit.
 So if you (or your partner) are already claiming Child Benefit for a child then you should include them in the calculator.
-Only one member of the family can make a claim for each child, though on occasion one parent claims Child Benefit for a child and the other claims Child Tax Credit for them.

 Care and adoption

 If you have a child who is in care or you are caring for or adopting a child, then special rules apply to both Child Benefit and Child Tax Credit.
 You should ask HM Revenue and Customs how the rules affect you.

 If you are fostering a child you do not get Child Benefit for do not include them as a child in the calculator, you can enter any fostering allowance you receive on the net income page although this is ignored when calculating benefits.

 Rules in out-of-work benefits

 You can no longer make a new claim for means-tested out-of-work benefits (Income Support, income-based Jobseeker’s Allowance and income-related Employment and Support Allowance).
 If you are already receiving one of these benefits the calculator works out entitlement on an ‘adult-only’ basis.
 If you get child additions in your out-of-work benefit see child additions in Income Support and JSA.